Akarthikeyabhay/Bike_Safety_project/README.md

 ## Acknowledgments

 I extend my sincere appreciation to Dr. Deepak Gangaradhan for his expert guidance and support throughout this project.
 I am also grateful to Ms. Usha for her valuable collaboration and assistance.
-Special thanks to the creators of the Arduino Nano 33 IoT board and the MATLAB Deep Learning Toolbox for making this project possible.
+Special thanks to  the MATLAB Deep Learning Toolbox for making this project possible.